-The purpose of this policy is to ensure fair and consistent response to student experiencing unexpected short-term circumstances which are exceptional for the individual student, beyond that student's control, and which could reasonably be expected to have had an adverse impact on the student's ability to complete the assessment on time.
+The purpose of this policy is to ensure fair and consistent response to students experiencing unexpected short-term circumstances which are exceptional for the individual student, beyond that student's control, and which could reasonably be expected to have had an adverse impact on the student's ability to complete the assessment on time.

-For long-standing conditions and circumstances the student will be expected to have made full use of the appropriate support services provided by the University (e.g. Disability and Learning Support Service) in order to have relevant adjustments made, and/or to develop coping strategies which will see them through their study, such arrangements are separate to this Policy.
-Students who regularly apply for exceptional circumstances will be reached out to for further support.
+For students with a disability as defined by the Equality Act 2010, long-standing conditions and circumstances the student will be expected to have made full use of the appropriate support services provided by the University (e.g. engaged with the DDisability and Learning Support Service) in order to have discuss relevant adjustments made, and/or to develop coping strategies which will see them through their study; such arrangements are separate to this Policy.